-As shown in the accompanying financial statements the Company has incurred a loss of \$106,406 and \$106,569 for the years ended December 31, 2007 and 2006, respectively.
+As shown in the accompanying financial statements the Company has incurred an net loss of \$24,978 and \$106,406 for the years ended December 31, 2008 and 2007, respectively.
+The Company has an accumulated deficit of \$227,410 and a working capital deficit of \$195,088 for the year ended December 31, 2008.
 The Company has experienced cash shortages that have been funded by the Company's President.
-The Company has an accumulated deficit of \$202,432 and a working capital deficit of \$175,922 for the year ended December 31, 2007.
 There is no guarantee that the Company will be able to sustain operations to alleviate the working capital deficit or continued operating losses.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a reasonable period.